 An individual Scout, a patrol, or an entire troop can purposely enter into a situation that tests their abilities.
 In so doing, they’re accepting a challenge!
 The goal is to successfully complete the challenge in the best possible way.
 Accepting and completing a worthwhile challenge can be fun, in and of itself.

 Under certain circumstances, by adding an element of competition, a challenge can become a Scout game.
 Many of the activities in this compilation are straightforward games where patrols play against patrols, or troop teams play against troop teams.
 Keeping score, awarding points, and/or pronouncing one patrol or team a winner is optional.

 When properly and appropriately presented, a Scouting activity should contribute to making Scout meetings fun.
 Good fun can be considered a positive outcome.
 Underscoring the desirability and advantages of an activity is its ability to produce additional positive outcomes where Scouts:

-- put an acquired skill or skills into action
+- reinforce acquired skills by putting them into action

 - exercise their resourcefulness